tabishfayyaz/notes-and-books/elastic-leadership.md

 It takes time to challenge people and most teams don't have time in abundance.
 Making slack time to grow the team's skill will be necessary.

+You and your team should always be getting out of your comfort zone to learn new things, nothing beats gaining new skills.

+You can experiment with goals, constraints and the different leadership style described in this book.

+Experimentation is one of the most enjoyable and interesting things about being a leader.

+Sometimes you must be the person who gets up and does something, 90% of success is stepping up to the plate.

+Learning something truly new is neither easy nor simple, many times it's scary, annoying or discouraging to make you give up half way through the challenge.

+A great challenge can be taken either gravely ("I'm facing an awful great challenge") or enthusiastically ("Wow, great challenge")

+It is hard to make positive changes in the work environment without the leadership skills and practiced outlined below.